haiduc77/IE_SimpleTest/README.md

 # Deploy infrastructure and web application with SQL and SQL database and Application Plan

-  Scope of documentation is to enable yourself to deploy an Azure App Service infrastrcuture with Application plan, SQL database and also upload the code of your simple application from a .Zip file:
+  Scope of documentation is to enable yourself to deploy an Azure App Service infrastructure with Application plan, SQL database and also upload the code of your simple application from a .Zip file:
   The repository contains:
   - the ARM template file for deploying the infrastrcuture (SQL server / Database / App service / Web app),
-  - the ARM parameters file in order to easly change the parameters for deploying in any environment
+  - the ARM parameters file in order to easily change the parameters for deploying in any environment
   - zip package of the web application
   - .github/workflows folder where the GitHub workflow action file is stored
   - and last but not least this readme file :).